 The American Recovery and Reinvestment Act (ARRA) of 2009 spurred investments in smart grid technology and programs at utilities across the country.
-The Smart Grid Investment Grant program and Smart Grid Demonstration projects that it funded provided an unprecedented opportunity to learn from smart grid implementation.
+The Smart Grid Investment Grant program and Smart Grid Demonstration projects that it funded provided unprecedented opportunities to learn from smart grid implementation and grid modernization.